kelseyhightower/etcd-production-setup/setup-fake-dns.md

 etcd2.example.com.
 300	IN	A	10.0.1.12
 ```

-The 10.0.1.x addresses are served by the upstream nameserver
+The 10.0.1.x addresses are served by the upstream nameserver -- which is a real DNS nameserver (216.239.32.106) running on GCE.

 ## Add IP aliases